The Importance of Back-To-School Dental Checkups

 A child’s baby teeth (also known as primary teeth) are softer than their permanent teeth, making them more susceptible to cavity-causing bacteria.
 When one tooth is affected by a cavity, the teeth adjacent become more vulnerable as well!
 A professional dental cleaning will remove cavity-causing bacteria, plus any stains, from your child’s teeth to help keep their gums and smile healthy!
 By seeing one of our pediatric dentists twice a year we can watch, catch and treat cavities, avoiding unnecessary pain, trouble eating, difficulty speaking and future school absences.

-What’s included in a routing dental cleaning?
+What’s included in a routine dental cleaning?

 - Examine teeth for cavities.